EATGao/all-about-yurong/README.md

+# All about yurong
-a website developed using react.js, redux, and firebase
+It is my own portfolio website that developed using react.js and will be deployed to Firebase.